info@creativeangerbyrakhshi.com.pk

 How Pakistan’s High Court Is Changing The Economics Of Marriage

 There are moments in this work when time collapses, when something you planted in urgency and exhaustion quietly surfaces, years later, in the precise language of the law.
 The Islamabad High Court’s ruling in Mst.
 Amara Waqas v.
 Muhammad Waqas Rasheed (W.P.
 365/2023) is one of those moments, and I am still sitting with it.
-Read the complete article via the link below.

 By Dr. Rakhshinda Perveen